tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ The huge ruby in this ring glows hungrily when you call on its power.
 Activate the ring when you defeat three or more foes with a single attack.
 After the battle, you may apply the number of foes dropped with that single attack as a bonus to any recharge rolls made after this combat.

 **Quirk:** Battle-hungry.

 ---

+#### Bone

+If you are humanoid you are instead considered undead when it would benefit you, and vice versa.
+You also always know the direction and distance to the nearest properly kept (not abandoned) graveyard or tomb.

+**Quirk:** Cadaverous appearance (or at least outlook).

+---